Language

 Common sleep disorders

 If you’re struggling with poor sleep, you’re not alone.
-The Centers for Disease Control and Prevention (CDC) reports that one-third of all U.S. adults say they usually get less than the recommended 7 hours or more of sleep.
+The Centers for Disease Control and Prevention (CDC) reports that one-third of all U.S. adults say they usually get less than the recommended seven hours or more of sleep.
 While poor sleep can sometimes be associated with specific life events — ask any new parent — there could also be an underlying reason for your struggles, including a sleep disorder.
 Some of the most common sleep disorders include:

 • Insomnia: An inability to fall asleep or stay asleep that can result in functional impairment throughout the day.